Stop Murmuring!

 19th Sunday in Ordinary Time (B)

 The Hebrews following Moses in the desert were complaining because they were hungry.
 God fed them with manna from heaven.
 Elijah was complaining because he didn’t feel strong enough to do God’s work.
 God fed him with bread from angels that sustained him on his journey.
 The crowd listening to Jesus couldn’t believe this son of a carpenter could give his own flesh to eat.
 Jesus said, “I am the living bread… the bread that I will give is my flesh for the life of the world” (Jn 6:51).
-And he gives his own Flesh in the Eucharist.
+And he gives us that Flesh in the Eucharist.

 In each instance, God provides for his people.
 He sustains them on the journey.
 He provides them with nourishment.
 God feeds us.